CS Gloria Reșița: The fall of Gloria (1998–2014)

 In the next seasons, Gloria return to the middle of the table and after a tough battle for avoiding the relegation during the 1995–96 season, finally returned to the third tier in 1998, after a weak season, in which they were ranked 18th of 18.
 The season in which the team relegated after 11 years of constant presence at the level of Divizia B coincided with the departure of Victor Roșca, who was promoted as the manager of CSM Reșița in 1997.
 Gloria struggle to promote back, but instead of a promotion, Govândari's team relegated in the fourth tier at the end of the 2000–01 edition, for the first time in the last 26 years.
 The "white and blues" promoted again in 2004, but relegated after only one season.

 During the 2000s, the football clubs based in Reșița, as the city itself, suffered important economic losses.
-Reșița was well known in Romania for its iron plants, TMK Reșița and UCM Reșița, plants the went in financial difficulties during this period.
+Reșița was well known in Romania for its iron plants, TMK Reșița and UCM Reșița, plants went into financial difficulties during this period.
 The dissolution of the plants affected almost irreversible the city's economic life and thus the economical life of the football clubs.
 Local football rivalries in Reșița were interesting over time, but not as bitter as in other cities.
 In fact the clubs worked in a pyramidal system, with CSM Reșița as the top club (1st and 2nd tier), Gloria Reșița as the second club (2nd and 3rd tier) and Muncitorul Reșița as the third club (mainly in the 3rd tier).
 During the 2000s CSM was dissolved, the re-founded and in the early 2010s played in the fourth league, CSM's fall brought with it also the fall of Gloria and Muncitorul.

 After a last season spent at the level of Liga III, during the 2011–12 edition, Gloria relegated back at county level, played another season, then the senior squad was dissolved.
 The youth teams played one more season, subsequently the club disappeared definitive in 2014.